Office Manager - High School

-- Knowledge of general bookkeeping procedures; ability to maintain accounting ledgers; minimum math score of 90%.
+- Knowledge of general bookkeeping procedures; ability to maintain accounting ledgers and document financial information.

 - Skill in operating general office machines.

-- Ability to interact with teen-aged students in a warm, confident manner.
+- Ability to interact with school-aged children in a warm, confident manner.

 - Ability to set up and maintain an accurate filing system.

-- Ability to attend to detail and follow asks through to completion.
+- Ability to attend to detail and follow tasks through to completion.

-- Ability to work effectively under pressure and remain flexible to changes in situations or assignments.
+- Ability to work effectively under pressure and be flexible.